Skip to main content

 Guide Dog Class Lecture: Feeding, Watering, and Relieving

 There are practical considerations when you enter into a relationship with a guide dog.
-Your dog will rely on you to provide the basic necessities for his health and welfare.
-You will be responsible to feed, water, relieve, groom, exercise and shelter your dog.
+Your dog relies on you to provide the basic necessities for their health and welfare.
+You will be responsible for feeding, watering, relieving, grooming, exercising, and sheltering your dog.
 It will also be your role to attend to your dog’s emotional well-being.

 Feeding